Truss Tube to String Telescope Conversion

 Description of Images Above:

 Design #1 - is an 8" F6 truss tube telescope with eight 3/4" diameter struts (trusses).
-Here is the actual telescope.
+Here is the telescope.

 - Upper ring